-Raise your ankle above the level of the hip when possible, to reduce swelling.
+- Raise your ankle above the level of the hip when possible, to reduce swelling. - emergencydepartmentonline.com emergencydepartmentonline.com

 Early Movement and Weight-bearing

 Start moving the ankle gently within pain limits to avoid stiffness and improve circulation.
 As soon as you can tolerate it, begin putting weight through the foot.
 You should avoid using crutches wherever possible.